 Paperless billing helps you support green initiatives.
 Instead of printing an invoice, a memo that outlines any issues with that invoice, and billing backup support, simply attach all these items to your email.
 If you need to change any aspect of the invoice or remittance, there is no waste associated with prior emails.
 You simply send a revised message.

 Using paperless billing in your accounting business reduces the waste that comes with duplicating copies and filing them in different places.
 You can also distribute as many copies of a package to as many people as your client wants without incurring any additional waste.

 Faster Payment Turnaround

-Instead of having to wait for a customer to receive an invoice, you speed up your accounts receivable turnover by sending digital copies of invoices.
-Many vendors process invoices electronically and must have the invoice scanned into their accounting system prior to entering the information.
-Sending an electronic copy of an invoice to your vendor means it receives the invoice instantaneously, can immediately file or pass it along to the correct person, and can immediately place it into the queue for processing.
+Instead of waiting for your customer to receive a paper invoice, you can speed up your accounts receivable turnover by sending digital copies of invoices.
+Your clients and vendors receive the invoice instantaneously and can immediately file or pass it along to the correct person for processing.

 When you email your invoices, your customers can immediately respond with questions.
 This lets you clarify any issues ranging from billing errors, remittance questions, and payment address.
 Meanwhile, you spend less administrative time eliminating billing errors, printing invoices, stuffing envelopes, addressing envelopes, and delivering mail to the post office.

 Even if you decide paperless billing is for you, how do you become a paperless organization while keeping the transition running smoothly?